 Special Events: Each year WPA extends an invitation to professional groups to schedule special events and social hours in conjunction with the convention.
 Psi Chi and Psi Beta, for example, hold sessions for chapter members that include social hours.

 Dress: There is no formal dress code.
 However, it is expected that everyone will dress in professionally appropriate clothing.
+See the WPA Code of Conduct.

 Join WPA: Students become Student Affiliate members of the Western Psychological Association when registering for the convention.
 Students may also become student affiliate members at no charge.
 This is a fine way to begin your professional career and demonstrate your commitment to psychology.